 Virginia and Northern Virginia Region Websites

-Northern Virginia moved to Phase III guidelines on July 1.
-Visit the Virginia Government website for the latest guideline and restrictions.
+Visit the Virginia Government website for the latest statewide guideline.
 The Northern Virginia Regional Commission regional site links to health departments, public schools, government alerts, transportation, food banks, and other philanthropic resources in Northern Virginia.
 There are also links to regional and national resources for kids and for small businesses and tracking maps from the Virginia Department of Health.

 Northern Virginia Resources for Parks and Historic Sites